-- 1 If VNC viewer software is not installed on your remote computer, do that first. - 2 Run the VNC viewer software. - 3 Give the oscilloscope's hostname or IP address as the name of the VNC server to connect with. - 4 Connect. - 5 Once the VNC viewer connection opens, you can interact with the oscilloscope's GUI like you would on the oscilloscope.
+- 1 If VNC viewer software is not installed on your remote computer, do that first. - 2 If you are using the oscilloscope's Enhanced Security options (see "Setting Enhanced Security Options" on page 296), make sure the oscilloscope's VNC server is enabled. - 3 Run the VNC viewer software. - 4 Give the oscilloscope's hostname or IP address as the name of the VNC server to connect with. - 5 Connect. - 6 If you are using the oscilloscope's Enhanced Security options (see "Setting Enhanced Security Options" on page 296) and have set up a password for VNC authentication, enter the password. - 7 Once the VNC viewer connection opens, you can interact with the oscilloscope's GUI like you would on the oscilloscope.